 Continuing northwards we skirt the edge of Bolton and continue through Backburn and onto Lancaster.
 As the day wears the countryside beckons once again.
 Further along we will pass through Carnforth and continue into the spectacular scenery of the Lake District.
 Nestled right inbetween Windermere and Kendal, Crossthwaite provides a nice place to spend the last night of the tour on English soil.

 Tuesday: Crosthwaite to Moffatt (102 miles) Elevation: 1723m / 5652ft

 This is a hilly but spectacular day.
-We will pass through the Lake District and cycle through many well known towns such as Windermere, Ambleside, Grasmere and Keswick.
+We will pass through the Lake District and cycle through many well known towns of the area and also up one of the iconic climbs of the Lake District ” The Kirkstone Pass”.
 Once past Gretna the route flattens out as we continue into Scotland to the little town of Moffat.

 Wednesday: Moffat to Perth (96 miles) Elevation: 1409m / 4622ft